-Applications for the Fall 2025 academic year open September 1, 2024.
-For more information about eligibility criteria and application instructions visit our 2024 Admissions Information and Guide or Request more information.
+Applications for the Fall 2026 academic year are open.
+For more information about eligibility criteria and application instructions visit our Admissions Information Guide or Request more information.

-If you live outside of Maryland, or instead want a 2-year program, a Spring-start, the Leadership, Policy, and Social Change concentration, or the 36-credit Advanced Standing program (if you have a BSW), you will need to apply to one of our on-campus hybrid programs in either Baltimore or Rockville, Maryland.
+If you want a 2-year program, a Spring-start, or the Leadership, Policy, and Social Change concentration, you will need to apply to one of our on-campus hybrid programs in either Baltimore or Rockville, Maryland.

 Eligibility Requirements: